 First and Second Forms – compulsory for all pupils

-In each of the First and Second Forms food is studied for half a year, in small classes of about 12 pupils.
+In each of the First and Second Forms food is studied for the whole year, in small classes of about 12 pupils.
 The aim is to give the pupils an introduction to food, nutrition and healthy living, whilst developing practical skills using a variety of kitchen equipment and to progress to working independently within the kitchen.
 The Second Form course has a scientific basis, focusing on what happens to foods during the cooking process and the impact of nutrition.
-The pupils complete an individual project based upon foods from around the world, which gives them a degree of freedom to choose the recipes and cook in an independent manner.

 Third Form – optional creative subject

 All Third Form pupils will take two out of the three creative subjects (Art; Design Technology & Engineering; and Food & Nutrition) offered in the Third Form and at GCSE.
 Pupils opting to study Food & Nutrition will have two lessons a week for the whole academic year, cooking every week.
-The course is based around different food commodities focusing on sensory analysis and tasting new and unusual foods, and the nutrition of the foods, as well as developing practical skills.
+The course is based around different food commodities focusing on the nutrition of the foods, as well as developing practical skills.

 Fourth and Fifth Forms – GCSE optional subject